Trinity College, Toronto: Gerald Larkin Building

+Lawson Centre For Sustainability

+In 2018, Trinity College announced construction of a new building, the Lawson Centre for Sustainability.
+When complete, the building will house 342 new residence beds, seminar and lecture rooms, and a new dining facility.

 Academics

 Trinity consists of an undergraduate division that is part of the University of Toronto Faculty of Arts and Science, and a postgraduate Faculty of Divinity that is part of the Toronto School of Theology.
 Undergraduate students are admitted to Trinity in line with a common framework established by the University of Toronto, which sets the general principles and procedures for admission observed by its colleges.
 Applicants to Trinity are required to place the college first when ranking their preferences in colleges, and must complete a supplemental application.
 The college aims to have the fewest undergraduate students among the university's colleges, and limits first-year enrollment limited to about 450 students.
 In 2018, Trinity's first-year class had an entrance average of 94.6 per cent.
-In 2020, 63.7% of Bachelor of Science (BSc) graduates and 61.7% of Bachelor of Arts (BA) graduates from Trinity College achieved high distinction (defined by the University of Toronto as a cumulative GPA >3.5) compared to 33.7% and 28.5% (respectively) of total University of Toronto graduates.